 \section{Background}

-\subsection{FEM bases.}
+\subsection{FEM bases}

-There is a multitude of different definitions of bases for both tetrahedral (or triangular) and hexahedral (or quadrilateral) element shapes, with different elements tailored to specific types of problems.
-In our comparison, we target the most common choices: we use the standard linear and quadratic Lagrange bases for tetrahedra, \revision{which we denote $P_1$ and $P_2$ respectively,} and hexehedra, \revision{with $Q_1$ denoting linear tensor-product basis and $Q_2$ quadratic tensor-product basis} \cite{szabo1991finite, Ciarlet:2002:fem}.
+There is a multitude of different definitions of bases for both tetrahedral (or triangular) and hexahedral (or quadrilateral) element shapes, with different elements tailored to specific types of problems (e.g., axisymmetric elements, shell elements, plasticity elements, etc.).
+In our comparison, we target the most common choices: we use the standard linear and quadratic Lagrange bases for tetrahedra, \revision{which we denote $P_1$ and $P_2$ respectively,} and hexahedra, \revision{with $Q_1$ denoting linear tensor-product basis and $Q_2$ quadratic tensor-product basis} \cite{szabo1991finite, Ciarlet:2002:fem}.
 We also use the serendipity basis \cite{Zienkiewicz:2005:TFE}, commonly used in commercial software, and spline basis \cite{Hughes:2005:IAC} for hexahedral elements.
 We use the standard Galerkin formulation~\cite{szabo1991finite, Ciarlet:2002:fem} with Gaussian quadrature for all our experiments, avoiding non-standard quadrature.